The best Paleo Pho Recipe - Latest in Paleo - Humans Are Not Broken

 Next brown the onions, when they are nice and tender add the chicken stock, and scrape the bottom of the Dutch oven getting all the yummy bits incorporated into the stock.
 At this Point add the celery, garlic, marrow bones and liquid, browned meat and any juices that are in that bowl, fish sauce, and sack of spices.

 Finish up by filling the Dutch oven nearly the rest of the way with water.
 Bring to a rolling boil, lower heat to a simmer and cook 4-5 hours or until all the marrow has melted out of the middle of the bones.
 The broth will reduce to about the level you see here, in the following picture.
+Finally, if needed, add water for desired soup consistency and add salt and pepper to taste.

 To serve I fill a big bowl with pho, spinach, sliced jalapeños, cilantro, basil, and green onions.
 It’s best when it’s piping hot!
 Eat up and enjoy!